menomi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file 20:removes all letters c and C from input. file 21:reverse its input. file 22:displays all users and their home directories, sorted by users.
+file 20:removes all letters c and C from input. file 21:reverse its input. file 22:displays all users and their home directories, sorted by users. file 23:finds all empty files and directories in the current directory and all sub-directories.